Chapter 3 Professional Communication With Technology

 When sending attachments with emails, the user must consider the file size.
 If a large file size needs to be sent, the file should be zipped.
 Zip is a software that compresses the folder or file, making it easier to send and receive.
 The recipient must use an unzip program to extract the folder or file.

-Many email programs allow special features, such as:
+Many email programs allow special features, such as the following:

 When forwarding messages, use caution.
 Always read the entire email to ensure the content is appropriate to be forwarded.
 Ensure that a patient’s confidentiality will not be breached.